agnesoft/adev/projects/abuild/high_level_design.md

 ## Requirements

-The solution to the difficulty of building C++ is to have a build system that:
+The solution to the problem of building C++ is to have a build system that:

 -   Provides compiler toolchain settings consistency.
 -   Provides automatic dependency resolution.
 -   Allows targeting multiple toolchains and platforms.
 -   Allows different configurations.
--   Allow building without project configuration.
+-   Allow building without build files (project configuration).
 -   Is transparent in what and how it does things.
 -   Is written in C++.
 -   Can bootstrap itself.